davidesantangelo/fastrace/README.md

 A high-performance, dependency-free traceroute implementation in pure C.

+## New in 0.3.0

+- **Asynchronous DNS Resolution**: Hostname lookups now run in a background thread, preventing blocking of the main packet processing loop.
+- **Kernel Timestamps**: Uses `SO_TIMESTAMP` (where available) for highly accurate packet arrival times directly from the kernel, eliminating user-space jitter.
+- **Thread-Safe Caching**: Improved internal architecture for thread safety and performance.

 ## New in 0.2.0

 - Fully non-blocking architecture driven by `poll()` for faster ICMP draining